Rain Gardens - Managing, using, and enjoying water in the garden

 This is a one-day event which will be run at the following times:

 Please note that this event will be recorded and will be made available to delegates after the event.
-For more information on recording and privacy please click here.
-Once you have booked onto the event an invitation to the Zoom meeting will be sent 24 hours before the meeting commences with instructions on how to log on.
+Once you have registered for the event an invitation to the Zoom meeting will be sent with instructions on how to log on along with information on recording and privacy.

 Mark Laurence MSGD is an international designer of future-orientated, sustainable gardens and landscapes, adaptive, ecological planting and cyclical systems.